Abandoned. Imprisoned. Loved.

 An urban fantasy romance by A.L.
 Hawke

-She is the immortal Greek goddess Persephone, living in a Malibu beach house in the twenty-first century.
-And no matter how much therapy she undergoes, nothing can ease her pain after the recent murder of her husband.
+She is the immortal Greek goddess Persephone, drinking and reveling in a Malibu beach house in the twenty-first century.
+But no matter her wild antics or psychotherapy, nothing can ease the pain over her latest husband’s murder.
+Except perhaps the prudish but handsome Mr. Gabriel Cartwright.

 Content warning: CORA features a goddess who enjoys bad language, romance, and sexual situations.
-Be aware that, although Cora is the same goddess as Persephone four thousand years earlier in A.L.
-Hawke’s Cora: Rise of the Fallen Goddess, this contemporary urban fantasy is meant for an adult audience.
+Although Cora is the same goddess as Persephone four thousand years earlier in A.L.
+Hawke’s Cora: Rise of the Fallen Goddess, this contemporary urban fantasy is suited for an adult audience.